Strong, Not Stiff: The Difference Between True Stability and Tension in Dance

 The key is movement integration.
 Strength training for dancers should teach your body how to:

-Fire stabilizing muscles at the right time
+Fire stabilizing muscles at the right time.

-Transfer force efficiently through joints
+Transfer force efficiently through joints.

-Maintain control without over-gripping
+Maintain control without over-gripping.

-Recover and reset between repetitions
+Recover and reset between repetitions.

 When you do this, the body learns to move with precision and ease, not rigidity.
-You can hit higher extensions, faster turns, and more powerful jumps, all while reducing fatigue and minimizing risk of injury.
+You can hit higher extensions, faster turns, and more powerful jumps, all while reducing fatigue and minimizing the risk of injury.

 Why 1:1 Training Matters